WStoday City Guide Play Banner

 This interactive arts and science museum has three levels of play to promote experiential learning.
 Hands-on exhibits like the Wonders of Water blend technology with arts and mathematics to give kids plenty of ways to explore the world around them.

-Don’t miss: Digital dome shows and laser shows to popular music
+Don’t miss: Digital dome + laser shows set to popular music and Kaleideum After Dark, which allows adults to experience the museum after hours.

 Arts